How To Use A Scuttle Shaving Mug

-Finally, the third and the laziest method, is to carry your scuttle in the shower and fill it with warm water while showering.
-You can then dunk the soap and create a good lather which can be then smothered on your face.
+Finally, the third and laziest method is to bring your scuttle to the shower and fill it with warm water while showering.
+You can then dunk the soap in and create a good lather which you can use to smother your face.

-Dip your shaving brush and safety razor in the scuttle- Once the scuttle is filled with warm water; dip your safety razor and your shaving brush in it.
+Once the scuttle is filled with warm water, dip your razor and your shaving brush in it.

 This will not only warm the razor, but it’ll also soften the bristles of your shaving brush.
 After this, get your shaving puck and place it on your soap tray.

-Keep it this way so that’s decently warm.
-At this point, you can always take a short shower or bath.
-In case you’re not up for a shower, sit for at least ten minutes before you start.
+Do it this way so that it keeps decently warm.
+From this point on, you can take a quick shower.
+In case you’re not up for one, wait at least ten minutes before you start shaving.

-(P.S-: Always use high quality shaving brushes, because the low quality variants tend to melt if kept in hot water for too long.
+Note to the user: Always use high-quality shaving brushes because the low-quality variants tend to melt if kept in hot water for too long.
 This is because most of these cheap brushes are held in place with cheap gum or polymers.